Police say YouTube shooting suspect's family gave no warning

 SAN BRUNO, Calif.
-(KGO) --Mountain View Police who talked to the YouTube shooting suspect and her family before yesterday's attack at the company's headquarters say the family gave no warning of her potential for violence.
+(KGO) --Mountain View police who talked to the YouTube shooting suspect and her family before yesterday's attack at the company's headquarters say the family gave no warning of her potential for violence.

-Aghdam's family recently reported her missing when she stopped answering her phone.
-Mountain View police found the suspect, Nasim Aghdam, sleeping in her car yesterday morning.
+Nasim Aghdam's family recently reported her missing when she stopped answering her phone.
+Mountain View police found the suspect sleeping in her car Tuesday morning.
 They scanned the plates and realized she had been reported missing.
 They contacted her family down in Southern California.
 Aghdam's brother told reporters he warned police she might be going to YouTube.

-RELATED: Family of alleged YouTube shooter warned police 'she might do something'

 "I Googled Mountain View, it was close to YouTube headquarters and she had problems with YouTube.
 So we called the cop again and told him that might the reason why she went all the way from San Diego to do that," said Aghdam's brother.

+The family of Nasim Aghdam released a statement Wednesday afternoon: "Our family is in the absolute shock and can't make sense of what has happened yesterday.
+Although no words can describe our deep pain for this tragedy, our family would like to express their utmost regret, sorrow for what happened to innocent victims.
+Our thoughts and prayers are with them and their families.
+We are praying for speedy recovery of the injured and ask God to bestow patience upon all persons hurt in this horrific senseless act.
+As our family struggles to cope with this chaotic situation we would like to kindly ask the media to respect our privacy and we thank the authorities."

 Mountain View police released a statement saying in part: "At no point during that conversation did either Aghdam's father or brother make any statements regarding the woman's potential threat to, or a possible attack on, the YouTube campus."
+Scroll to the bottom for their full statement.

 San Bruno Police Chief Ed Barberini said his department had no information or contact with the suspect before the attack.

-Police say the suspect went to a shooting range in the Bay Area before the attack.
+Police say Aghdam went to a shooting range in the Bay Area before the shooting.
 Authorities did not specify which range it was.

+Investigators have issued a search warrant for Aghdam's home in Southern California to get a better idea of the motive behind the attack.

+"At this point in the investigation it is believed the suspect was upset with policies and practices of YouTube.
+This appears to be the motive for this incident," said Chief Barberini.

 Aghdam did not work at YouTube or know anybody there -- but she was very angry at the company.
 She posted a rant on her personal website saying YouTube's new ad policy was causing her to lose money.
 She also embedded videos from other YouTube users blasting what they called "Adpocalypse,"

-Chief Barberini said authorities have finished up their forensic investigation inside the building, but YouTube is keeping it closed at least for today and may keep it closed for a couple more days.

-Chief Barberini says they have the suspect's vehicle in their possession but have yet to complete a search of it.
+Chief Barberini says they have the Aghdam's vehicle in their possession but have yet to complete a search of it.
 He says that's a slow, methodical process and no letter or manifesto has been found yet.
-They are still investigating a motive, but authorities say she was obviously upset at YouTube and its policies.

-Chief Barberini says investigators are also looking for access to her online accounts and at her home in Southern California.
-He says there's nothing to suggest she obtained the semi-automatic handgun used in the shooting illegally.

-"We may have thought that we were going to encounter someone with maybe a rifle or something like that.
-But, that may have been the only thing that was noticeable to officers.
-Gender really didn't -- I don't think that's even been discussed.
-We knew that there was a threat and we identified the threat and tried to go to it and get to it as fast we could," said Chief Barberini.

 Click here for full coverage on the YouTube shooting in San Bruno.